-Job Interview Question: How Did You Handle a Challenge?
+Job Interview Question: "How Do Handle a Challenge?"

 On the other hand, there are multiple ways to handle a challenge.
 One company might prefer an employee who takes a measured, methodological, and planned approach, whereas another organization might prefer individuals who dive in and do all they can to meet the challenge, without necessarily thinking of the bigger picture.

 What the Interviewer Really Wants to Know

 Every employee will face challenges from time to time.
 With this question, interviewers want to get a sense of your approach.
 Depending on the office culture, some approaches will make more sense than others.

 Depending on the industry, different techniques for managing problems may be a priority.

 How to Answer "How Did You Handle a Challenge?"

 Follow this three-step strategy to formulate an effective response:

 Step 1: Recall a challenge that was significant, but one that you consider a success.

 Most importantly, you want to be able to discuss a real professional challenge or problem, not an arbitrary or annoying occurrence.
 You also want to be able to define how you met the challenge successfully.